Lyssna

 Garden Group: Fridays at 10:00 AM

-Ecumenical Prayer Group: Last Thursday of each month at 10:00 AM at rotating churches in Toorak – this month: June 27 at 10 AM in Toorak Uniting Church
+Ecumenical Prayer Group: Last Thursday of each month at 10:00 AM at rotating churches in Toorak – This month: July 31 at Toorak Uniting Church

 Have questions about any of the activities or groups?